-Gomez-Aguinaga served as a research assistant for several years in different organizations such as the Migration Policy Institute in Washington, DC, providing support for the U.S. Immigration Policy Program on issues such as immigration enforcement and deferred action; the Immigrant Legal Resource Center in San Francisco, CA, doing research on immigration enforcement policies, unaccompanied minors and the DACA program; and the Cross Border Issues Group, conducting field work in Southern and Western Mexico to study migration from Mexico and Central America to the United States.
-Throughout the years, Gomez-Aguinaga has worked with refugees from Congo and the Great Lakes region of Africa, immigrant victims of crimes, international students and scholars, and undocumented and first-generation college students in multiple organizations, including the New Mexico Immigrant Law Center, the Refugee Well-Being Project, and the Global Education Office at the University of New Mexico.
+Gomez-Aguinaga served as Independent Research Contractor at the American Civil Liberties Union (ACLU) of New Mexico, conducting research on the use of solitary confinement across the state.
+Before academia, she served as research assistant in different organizations such as the Migration Policy Institute in Washington, DC, providing support for the U.S. Immigration Policy Program on issues such as immigration enforcement and deferred action; the Immigrant Legal Resource Center in San Francisco, CA, doing research on immigration enforcement policies, unaccompanied minors and the DACA program; and the Cross Border Issues Group, conducting field work in Southern and Western Mexico to study migration from Mexico and Central America to the United States.

-- Juarez Perez, Melina D., Barbara Gomez-Aguinaga, and Sonia Bettez.
+- Juarez, Melina D., Barbara Gomez-Aguinaga, and Sonia Bettez.
 2018.
 “Localities and the Immigrant Detention Center Complex: Profits over Communities?”
-Journal on Migration and Human Security, 74-96
+Journal on Migration and Human Security, 6(1), 74-96.

-- Sanchez, Gabriel R., and Barbara Gomez-Aguinaga 2017.
+- Sanchez, Gabriel R., and Barbara Gomez-Aguinaga.
+2017.
 “Latino Rejection of the Trump Campaign: How Trump’s Racialized Rhetoric Mobilized the Latino Electorate as Never Before.”
-Aztlán: A Journal of Chicano Studies.
+Aztlán: A Journal of Chicano Studies, 42(2), 165-181.

 - Sanchez, Gabriel R., Edward D. Vargas, Melina D. Juarez, Barbara Gomez-Aguinaga, and Francisco I. Pedraza.
 2017.
 “Nativity and Citizenship Status Affect Latinos' Health Insurance Coverage Under the ACA.”
 Journal of Ethnic and Migration Studies, 1-18.